 The answer to this question depends on your pet’s age and current health status.
 For new puppies & kittens under 5 months of age, wellness exams are recommended every 3 to 4 weeks.
 For the average adult dog & cat annual wellness examinations are typical, and for middle aged or geriatric dogs & cats semi-annual examinations may be recommended.

-Following an examination, our doctors are in the best position to recommend how often your dog or cat should have a wellness examination, based on his or her specific breed, health status and lifestyle.
+Following an examination, our doctor are in the best position to recommend how often your dog or cat should have a wellness examination, based on his or her specific breed, health status and lifestyle.

 How should I prepare for my pet’s wellness examination?